kontainapp/km/docs/planning/m1/java-start.md

 * Document the API used to create the snapshot file.
 * Benchmarks.
 Replicate and enhance Springboot vs X. eg. https://medium.com/better-programming/which-java-microservice-framework-should-you-choose-in-2020-4e306a478e58
 * pre-take and post-recover hooks (in Java).
-  * P0 for design / API , implementation delayed until customer feedback
+  * P0 for design / API, implementation delayed until customer feedback

 P1-P2: